Esbats

 The Snow Moon

-As February’s full Moon rises into the heart of late winter, it begins to carry a transient energy that is firmer than the gentleness of spring and more bustling than the quiet of winer.
+As February’s full Moon rises into the heart of late winter, it begins to carry a transient energy that is firmer than the gentleness of spring and more bustling than the silence of winter.
 This is the Moon that exposes what has survived the cold.
 Most commonly called the Snow Moon, it is named for the heavy snowfall typical of this season in many regions, and it is also linked to names like the Hunger Moon, reflecting the historical reality that winter stores ran low and endurance became spiritual practice.

 The February full Moon is not about complacency, but capacity.
 What can you hold?
 What can you maintain?
 What is real enough to keep feeding?
 Under this Moon, your life becomes more honest about energy, money, discipline, boundaries, time, and appetite.
 It illuminates what is sustainable, and what has been quietly draining you.